 Your MacBook comes with an SD card slot, which allows you to quickly transfer media without plugging in your digital camera, Android phone, or other media device.
-You can also use your SD card slot to expand your MacBook storage, something we’ve covered before in greater detail.
+You can also use your SD card slot to expand your MacBook storage.

 One thing to keep in mind is that new MacBooks don’t allow your SD cards to sit flush in the drive, which means full-sized SD cards (and microSD adapters) protrude from one side of your MacBook.
 Aesthetic objections aside, this isn’t ideal if you are likely to throw your MacBook in a tight-fitting bag, and could cause damage to both the port and SD card given a knock.

 With a bit of care though, an SD card can offer serious storage at a relatively affordable price.
 You’ll want to shop for a card that offers fast read and write speeds (like the two examples above), and the good news is that you can now find 256 and 512GB cards for under $200.

 If the protrusion really bothers you, you can opt for a specially designed adapter like the Nifty MiniDrive (from $29.99) or an all-in-one solution like the JetDrive (from around $65).
 The Nifty MiniDrive is an enclosure for microSD cards, which are generally more expensive and slower than full-blown SD cards (though prices fall and speed climbs over time).
 It’s the price you pay for a “flush” solution.

 If you do go for this option, there are a few things to keep in mind.
 If you’re a photographer or you frequently rely on your SD card slot, you’ll need to switch it out regularly which could be bothersome.
 You might also need to mount and unmount your drives to avoid pesky issues (there are reports of SD cards not mounting on startup), so you might want to use an app like Mountain ($5.99) to automate the process.